S0phrine/CardioAssistant-ECG-Analysis/README.md

 ## Status
 🇵🇱 Projekt jest ukończony.
 Pełna zawartość repozytorium zostanie opublikowana w połowie września 2026 r.

-🇬🇧 The project is completed.
+🇬🇧 The project is complete.
 The full repository contents will be published in mid-September 2026.